 “Success is when a client not only calls on me again, but more importantly, when that client makes a referral.
 By making a referral, the client is showing that he or she views me as a trusted adviser who has demonstrated excellent legal skills and sound judgment.”

 How do you build a successful legal practice?

 While some client relationships evolve from networking and community involvement, most have been referrals from existing clients and from other attorneys.
 I strive to build a relationship and a level of trust with my clients and within the legal community.
-Hiring an attorney can be scary, and it is much easier if the person in need of legal advice receives a referral from a colleague who says that this attorney is someone that you can trust implicitly.
+Hiring an attorney can be scary, and it is much easier if the person in need of legal advice receives a referral from a colleague who says this attorney is someone you can trust implicitly.

 What makes Farrell Fritz different from other law firms?

 In many ways, it’s the mindset at the firm.
-This is not a “win at any cost” culture, but rather, it’s one focused on “getting the best result without losing integrity.”
+We do not have a “win at any cost” culture, but rather, it’s one focused on “getting the best result without losing integrity.”
 We are a firm where clients and adversaries know they are going to get a straight answer.
 We are honest and forthright; we don’t leave counsel on the other side questioning our intent.
 It’s these trusted relationships that help us obtain excellent results for the client without having to run up exorbitant legal fees.